RyanLiu6/focus/nextcloud/README.md

 # Restore
 cat backup.sql | docker exec -i CONTAINER /usr/bin/mysql -u root --password=<root password> nextcloud
 ```

+> [!NOTE]
+> A cronjob specification is not provided here as I personally no longer use NextCloud as I used to.
+Feel free to
+> copy configuration from other services in this repo for a period cronjob.

 ## Updates
 This container will have its image automatically updated via [watchtower](https://ryanliu6/focus/watchtower).